pycontribs/jcli/README.md

 Install
 -------

-To install jcli on your system, run the following command:
+A virtual environment is recommended for development.
+To install jcli on your system, run the following commands:

+    virtualenv .venv
+    source .venv/bin/activate
-    sudo pip install .
+    pip install -r requirements.txt -e .

 Setup config
 ------------